Client: Fiona and Martin Shaw

 House: A new build detached home in the Limerick suburbs

-Having created a crisp and elegant kitchen/dining/sunroom space (see the first part of the project here) Geri wanted to continue the theme into the living room, while also adding another level do sumptuousness appropriate to a room designed for relaxing in.
+Having created a crisp and elegant kitchen/dining/sunroom space (see the first part of the project here) Geri wanted to continue the theme into the living room, while also adding another level of sumptuousness appropriate to a room designed for relaxing in.

 To add some warmth and texture to the living space, bubble weave sisal from Alternative Flooring was used on the floor.
 Next the walls were painted in Little Greene’s French Grey with Shirting on the architraves, paired with another textured Thibaut wallpaper in Raffia Weave.